 The MPH-PEL program is compatible with an accelerated schedule where full-time students have the opportunity to finish in three (3) semesters (fall, spring, fall), which saves up to $20,000!
 For more information on the accelerated schedule, please email email@example.com.
 Please note this is exclusive to the degree program, and any additional certificate interests may require the full two years to graduation.

-IDM will provide $1,000–$3,000 in first semester financial aid to the first 50% of accepted applicants that accept our offer and matriculate.
+IDM will provide $1,000–$3,000 in first term financial aid to the first 50 percent of accepted applicants that accept our offer and matriculate.
 Additional financial support for travel to conferences and global MPH practicum sites are also available.
-For additional information, please visit our Financial Aid page.
+For additional information, please visit our financial aid page.

 As an IDM MPH-PEL student, you will have the opportunity to gain public health experience through a practicum that matches your interests within infectious diseases, and exposes you to a variety of real-world settings.
 This experience could be in Pittsburgh, your hometown, or any other site you and your advisor can identify to match your professional and career goals.
 Interested in global health?
 Gaining public health experience in a developing nation is also possible with the help of your faculty advisor and the resources available at Pitt Public Health.
 Students conduct research/practice at hospitals, research centers, state and local health departments, or non-profit organizations, and gain new perspectives, explore new areas of interest, and have the opportunity to apply the skills and expertise their coursework has provided to a variety of public health challenges.